openrubyfoundation/rubygalaxy/v0.1/README.md

 - **Release URL**: rubygalaxy.io/0.1

 To submit a talk, please open a pull request into this repository with
 - A markdown file with your talk title (ex.
-MyJourneyinTechfromStarbuckstoMicrosoft_ChloeCondon)
+MyJourneyWithJekyll_DannyRamos)
 - Information about you in the description
    - Name: Danny Ramos
    - Title: Associate Developer Relations Engineer